 \subsection{Action on Quantum Connections}

-The main idea of gauge theory is to study classes of objects transformable one to another by gauge transformations and in particular, to study gauge--invariant objects.
-A condition is called gauge--invariant if it is satisfied by the whole gauge class.
-Probably one of the most important examples of gauge--equivalent objects arises when the gauge group acts on the set of principal connections by means of the pull--back, since this reverberates in an action on associated connections.
-The purpose of this subsection is to get the non--commutative geometrical counterpart of the gauge group's action on connections.
+In differential geometry, one of the central ideas of gauge theory is to study classes of objects transformable from one to another by gauge transformations.
+Probably, one of the most important examples of this arises when the gauge group acts on the set of principal connections, since this reverberates in an action on associated linear connections.
+The purpose of this subsection is to develop the {\it non--commutative geometrical} counterpart of these actions.

-The proof of the following theorem is straightforward and hence we will omit it.
+The proof of the following theorem is straightforward.
+However, since this theorem introduces an action of $\qGG$ on the space of quantum principal connections that differs from the one in \cite{br,ha}, we will present its proof.